Conditions of service

 If we require your consent for any specific use of your personal information, we will collect it at the appropriate time and you can withdraw this at any time.
 We will not use your personal information to carry out any wholly automated decision-making that affects you.

-The Human Resources Team, including Payroll and Pensions, have access to your personal data and are responsible for maintaining your personal file and your records on the HR system (we currently use iTrent).
+People and Organisational Development, including Payroll and Pensions, have access to your personal data and are responsible for maintaining your personal file and your records on the HR system (we currently use iTrent).

 Other colleagues, including your line manager and other managers in your School or Service, IT, Finance, Planning, Research will have limited access to your records, as necessary, to perform their duties and business tasks.